tatp22/multidim-positional-encoding/README.md

 # 1D, 2D, and 3D Sinusodal Postional Encoding Pytorch

 This is an implemenation of 1D, 2D, and 3D sinusodal positional encoding, being able to encode on tensors of the form `(batchsize, x, ch)`, `(batchsize, x, y, ch)`, and `(batchsize, x, y, z, ch)`, where the positional encodings will be added to the `ch` dimension.
 The [Attention is All You Need](https://arxiv.org/pdf/1706.03762.pdf) allowed for positional encoding in only one dimension, however, this works to extend this to 2 and 3 dimensions.

+New: This also works on tensors of the form `(batchsize, x, ch)`, etc. For inputs of this type, include the word `Permute` before the number in the class;
+e.g. for a 1D input of size `(batchsize, x, ch)`, do `PositionalEncodingPermute1D` instead of `PositionalEncoding1D`.

 To install, simply run: